CesiumGS/3d-tiles/specification/Metadata/Semantics/README.md

 Semantics describe how properties should be interpreted.
 For example, an application that encounters the `ID` or `NAME` semantics while parsing a dataset may use these values as unique identifiers or human-readable labels, respectively.

 Each semantic is defined in terms of its meaning, and the datatypes it may assume.
 Datatype specifications include "type" as defined by the [3D Metadata Specification](../).
-When applicable they may also include "array" and "count".
+When applicable they may also include "component type", "array", and "count".

 For use of semantics in extensions of specific standards, see: